Palos Verdes Estates Securities Lawyer

 Time Limits for Filing Securities Claims

-Both FINRA rules and state and federal statutes impose strict time limits on securities claims.
+FINRA Rule 12206 and state and federal statutes impose strict time limits on securities claims.
 Failing to act within these deadlines can permanently bar your recovery, regardless of the merits of your case.

 Under FINRA Rule 12206, no claim is eligible for arbitration if six years have elapsed from the occurrence or event giving rise to the claim.
-This six-year period represents an absolute deadline that cannot be extended.
+This is an arbitration eligibility rule, not a statute of limitations; separate state or federal deadlines may be shorter, and case-specific tolling or forum issues require legal analysis.

 Time is Critical